thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

   # You can also specify this parameter per page in front matter.
   geekdocEditPath: edit/main/exampleSite/content

   # (Optional, default true) Enables search function with flexsearch.
+To use the search you
+  # have to ensure `outputFormats` and `outputs` are properly configured as well (see below).
-  # Index is built on the fly and might slowdown your website.
+  # Index is built on the fly and might slow down your website.
   geekdocSearch: false

   # (Optional, default false) Display search results with the parent folder as prefix.
 This